CHARLOTTE METRO DSA BYLAWS

 Section 1: Nominations Process

-A three (3)-person Nominations Committee will be established at least one (1) month prior to every election by vote of a Regular Meeting.
+A three (3)-person Nominations Committee will be established at least one (1) month prior to every election by vote of a General Meeting.
 It will solicit and receive nominations for the positions to be elected.
 The call for nominations shall be announced to all members of Charlotte Metro DSA in advance of the election, and nominees will be encouraged to provide a brief statement of their qualifications.
 Nominations may be made by any member in good standing.
-Nominations for delegates to the National Convention shall be opened at least 10 days prior to the next Regular Meeting following announcement of location/dates by National.
+Nominations for delegates to the National Convention shall be opened at least 10 days prior to the next General Meeting following announcement of location/dates by National.
 Nominations may be made by any member in good standing.

 Section 2: Uncontested Positions